-248. Economists may disagree about policies because they: A) approach the issue using the same sets of values.
-B) use different economic models.
-C) enjoy disagreeing with each other.
-D) only consider issues in positive economics.
-249. Economic models that make unrealistic assumptions may be useful in analyzing some economic problems.
-A) True B) False 250.
-It is impossible for economists to use computers to simulate how the economy works.
-A) True B) False 251.
-In building models, economists avoid making any assumptions that might leave out any aspect of reality.
-A) True B) False 252.
-In building models, economists often assume that opportunity costs don't matter.
-A) True B) False 253.
-The assumption ceteris paribus in a model means "other things equal."
-A) True B) False 254.
-Because models make simplifying assumptions, they are of very little use in the real world.
-A) True B) False 255.
-An economic model is a simplified version of reality that is used to analyze real-world economic situations.
-A) True B) False
+- 241. Economists may disagree about policies because they:

+- A) approach the issue using the same sets of values.

+- B) use different economic models.

+- C) enjoy disagreeing with each other.

+- D) only consider issues in positive economics.

+- 242. Economic models that make unrealistic assumptions may be useful in analyzing some economic problems.

+- A) True

+- B) False

+- 243. It is impossible for economists to use computers to simulate how the economy works.

+- A) True

+- B) False

+- 244. In building models, economists avoid making any assumptions that might leave out any aspect of reality.

+- A) True

+- B) False

+245. In building models, economists often assume that opportunity costs don't matter.

+- A) True

+- B) False

+- 246. The assumption ceteris paribus in a model means "other things equal."

+- A) True

+- B) False

+- 247. Because models make simplifying assumptions, they are of very little use in the real world.

+- A) True

+- B) False

+- 248. An economic model is a simplified version of reality that is used to analyze real-world economic situations.

+- A) True

+- B) False

+- 249. On any given production possibility frontier, we see the minimum quantity of one good that can be produced for any given production of the other.

+- A) True

+- B) False

-256. The financial meltdown in 2008-2009 was partially the result of a faulty economic model that underestimated the risk of mortgage-backed securities.
-A) True B) False 257.
-A mortgage-backed security is an asset that provides earnings to its owner based on interest on the national debt paid by the Federal Reserve.
-A) True B) False 258.
-After 2000 the market for mortgage-backed securities grew rapidly because economists claimed they had a model that could predict the risk associated with them.
-A) True B) False 259.
-On any given production possibility frontier, we see the minimum quantity of one good that can be produced for any given production of the other.
-A) True B) False 260.
-Suppose residents of Montana operate on their production possibility frontier, and they want to increase production of both wheat and fly-fishing rods.
-According to the y production possibility frontier, this cannot happen without new resources or technological improvement.
+- 250. Suppose residents of Montana operate on their production possibility frontier, and they want to increase production of both wheat and fly-fishing rods.
+According to the production possibility frontier, this cannot happen without new resources or technological improvement.

+- A) True

+- B) False

-261. A typical bowed-out production possibility frontier between two goods, guns and butter, shows that the opportunity cost of butter in terms of guns increases as more butter is produced.
+- 251. A typical bowed-out production possibility frontier between two goods, guns and butter, shows that the opportunity cost of butter in terms of guns increases as more butter is produced.
 This implies that the opportunity cost of guns in terms of butter decreases as more guns are produced.

-262. If the United States is more productive than Mexico in all lines of production, then the United States cannot benefit from trade with Mexico.

-- 263. Bangladesh produces much of the clothing we wear because it can produce more clothes than the United States.

 - A) True

 - B) False

-- 264. Nations can gain from trade with other nations even if they are less productive in all industries than the nations they trade with.
+- 252. If the United States is more productive than Mexico in all lines of production, then the United States cannot benefit from trade with Mexico.

 - A) True

 - B) False

+- 253. Bangladesh produces much of the clothing we wear because it can produce more clothes than the United States.

+- A) True

+- B) False

+- 254. Nations can gain from trade with other nations even if they are less productive in all industries than the nations they trade with.

+- A) True

+- B) False

+Table: Fish and (Coconut

+Production Possi bilities

+Fish Coconuts

+1,1211 Coconats

+Tom 12 8

+Hank 5 5